OasisLMF/ODS_OpenExposureData/Docs/Cyber/ReadMe.md

 ### Introduction

-The increasing demand over the last five years, resulted in the release of the first data schema for cyber exposure data in 2022.
-Since then, it became obvious that only one OED data schema accommodating multiple classes of business would be more efficient than being separate.
+Growing demand over the past five years led to the release of the first cyber exposure data schema in 2022 as part of the Open Exposure Data standard.
+It soon became clear that a single, unified OED schema for multiple business classes would be more efficient than separate schemas.

-Following this, OED 4.0.0. was released in Jan 2025 and incorporates all of the fields captured in the original version of the cyber schema.
-There has been some changes to the names of the data fields to align and integrate with property and the original schema.
+OED v4.0.0 is the first version which brings together the data standards for multiple exposure classes; property, cyber, liability and marine cargo, into a single integrated specification.
+It incorporates all fields from the original cyber schema, with some field names updated for better alignment with property and the main schema.

 Please refer to the release notes for OED v4 that includes all updates (https://github.com/OasisLMF/ODS_OpenExposureData/releases).

-More general information can also be found on the ODS webpage (https://oasislmf.org/open-data-standards.
+More general information can also be found on the ODS webpage (https://oasislmf.org/open-data-standards).

-It’s important to note that this is NOT an Oasis standard but a market initiative that is only curated by Oasis and so the success of ODS is reliant on community collaboration.
-The aim of ODS is not to serve or be controlled by a single entity for their own commercial benefit, but to accommodate multiple developers and users, be open and transparent for all.
+### Contributors

-The initial cyber data standard was developed through the collaboration of a working group throughout 2022, made up of participants from the following companies.
-Their time and efforts were hugely appreciated.
+The cyber data standard v1 was developed through the collaboration of a working group throughout 2022, made up of participants from the following companies.
+Their time and effort are hugely appreciated.

 * Allianz
 * Aon
 * Axis Capital
-* Cyberacuview
+* CyberAcuView
 * Gallagher Re
 * Guidewire Cyence
-* Guy Carp
+* Guy Carpenter
 * KOVRR
 * Oasis LMF (ODS curator/secretariat)
-* Ren Re
+* RenaissanceRe
 * Richard DeKorte (Cyber Security Independent)
-* RMS
+* Moody's RMS
 * Sompo International
 * Swiss Re
 * Waratah Analytics
-* Zurich
+* Zurich Insurance

 &nbsp;